vic-ma/howtodismantle.github.io/_posts/2025-09-01-Hub-Flows-III-One-PLC-to-Feed-Them-All-Using-Peakboard-Flows-to-Share-and-distribute-Siemens-S7-Values.md

 ## result and conclusion

-We learned how to decouple the S7 connectivity from the actual consumer by using Hub FLows and Hub Variables.
+We learned how to decouple the S7 connectivity from the actual consumer by using Hub Flows and Hub Variables.
 This allows a massively scalable architecture even when the direct connectivity to the PLC is very limited like with the S7.
 Other than our privous example with the SAP caching the actual value trasportation happens in real-time.
 So the consumer doesn't have to query the data on a regular basis.